rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### activecustomanalyzers
 - The activecustomanalyzers subcommand takes no arguments.
 - Returns AnalyzerConnection.
-### activeinsights
-The active insights for the account.

-- There are 9 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - clusterUUIDs - list of System.Strings: List of Rubrik Cluster ID's to filter by.
-    - severities - list of InsightSeveritys: List of severities to filter by.
-    - includeClusterLevelInsights - System.Boolean: Specifies whether to include cluster level insights.
-    - includeAccountLevelInsights - System.Boolean: Specifies whether to include account level insights.
-    - includeDismissedInsights - System.Boolean: Specifies whether to include previously dismissed insights.
-- Returns ActiveInsightConnection.
 ### adgroupmembers
 Objects that match the specifications of the AD group.